Switching the Paper Mill

 Primarily, fast freight bridge traffic flowed between the N&W connection at Connellsville, Pennsylvania and the Reading junction at Lurgan, Pennsylvania near Shippensburg.
 The other major flow was coal from the branches radiating from Elkins, West Virginia being moved east to the Port of Baltimore, or via Lurgan to the steel mills of eastern Pennsylvania.
 There was a variety of other traffic that moved across the WM, but I wanted to make sure that my layout would provide adequate runs to represent these two key elements.

-The Fast Freight element is being modeled using a more or less continuous loop that runs between a hidden staging yard and the yard at Hagerstown.
-Alpha Jets will be able to enter from the east end staging, representing the Reading connection at Lurgan and enter Hagerstown yard to change locomotives, switch out cuts of cars, then carry on westbound to Cumberland, past MY Tower, and on to the west end of the staging yard that represents Connellsville and the N&W.
+Alpha Jets will be able to enter from the east end staging, representing the Reading connection at Lurgan and enter Ridgeley to change locomotives, switch out cuts of cars, then carry on westbound to Cumberland, past MY Tower, and on to the west end staging yard that is located on the lower deck under Ridgeley.
+The west end represents Connellsville and the connections with the Pittsburgh and Lake Erie, and the N&W.

 LAYOUT SCHEMATIC